Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-With a solution $A_{\bfa}$ of \eqref{eq:HPYM} in hand, let us impose the caloric-temporal gauge condition via an appropriate gauge transform.
+.5em {\it Step 2.} With a solution $A_{\bfa}$ of \eqref{eq:HPYM} in hand, we impose the caloric-temporal gauge condition via an appropriate gauge transform.
 We wish to demonstrate that the conserved energy\footnote{For a solution $A_{\bfa}$ to \eqref{eq:HPYM}, $\bfE(t)$ is defined to be the conserved energy of $A_{\mu}$ at $(t, s=0)$.
-We remark that this is a gauge-invariant quantity.} $\bfE(t)$ controls the appropriate fixed-time norms of the dynamic variables, which in this case are $\Alow_{i}$ and $F_{si} = \rd_{s} A_{i}$.
+Note that this quantity is gauge-invariant.} $\bfE(t)$ controls the appropriate fixed-time norms of the dynamic variables, which in this case are $\Alow_{i}$ and $F_{si} = \rd_{s} A_{i}$.